Thomas Stewart Traill: University of Edinburgh and the Encyclopædia Britannica

 Traill returned to the University of Edinburgh in 1832 as a professor of medical jurisprudence, and served in this role until death, also serving as President of the Royal College of Physicians in Edinburgh 1852 to 1854.
 In 1833 he was elected a member of the Aesculapian Club.
+In 1837 Traill was elected a member of the Harveian Society of Edinburgh and served as president in 1842.

 In 1847 he replaced Macvey Napier as main Editor of the Encyclopædia Britannica (1852–61) and was creator of its 8th edition: works concluding a year before his death.

 He was a keen (but unsuccessful) supporter of women attending the university.

 He was President of the Royal Scottish Society of the Arts 1843–44.

 In 1840 he was living at 10 Albyn Place in Edinburgh's Moray Estate close to Charlotte Square.

 He died at his final home, 29 Rutland Square in Edinburgh's West End on 30 July 1862, and was interred at St Cuthbert's cemetery.
 The grave contains members of both the Omond family and Traill family and stands against an outer eastern wall of the southern section, under the shadows of Edinburgh Castle.